aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/11-improve-query-performance-with-dual-storage-mode.md

 2. Close Power BI Desktop.

-   **Congratulations** on completing the task!
+   > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 **You have successfully completed the lab**